 “The new buzzword is ‘sustainability,’ which relates to all things ‘green’,” Lisa says.
 “We have two certificates that focus on sustainability.
 One of our required classes for all students is Sustainable Building Systems.
 We also incorporate sustainability in our other classes.”

 The Architectural Engineering and Construction Technology Program encompasses two tracks:

 - Associate of Applied Science (A.A.S.) degree in Architectural Engineering Technology

 - A.A.S. degree in Building Construction Management

-Certificates in the program are:
+The certificate in the program is:

 Lisa is optimistic about the future for graduates with either degree and for those who earn certificates.